Yet-Another-Software-Suite/YALL/README.md

 ## License

-LimelightLib is licensed under the MIT License.
+Yet Another Limelight Library is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---

-Enjoy using LimelightLib to enhance your FRC robot’s vision capabilities!
+Enjoy using Yet Another Limelight Library to enhance your FRC robot’s vision capabilities!
 For further assistance or to report issues, please visit our [GitHub Issues page](https://github.com/your-repo/limelightlib/issues).